Danyu999/DistributedHashTable/README.md

 it used a port, which could then not be used for 4 minutes.
 The default number of usable ports was not enough with higher number of operations, leading to port exhaustion.
 By increasing the number of dynamic ports, I was able to get ~2000 throughput with 100000 operations (same environment as previous bullet point).

+* Port exhaustion does not seem to happen in the linux environment.
+I assume it's because windows and linux handle ports differently.

+* Started multithreaded implementation by first doing a very coarse synchronization pattern, basically locking the entire hashtable for each operation.
+I also started with simply spawning a thread to handle each request.
+Will move to making a thread pool and bucket locking.